-Streptozocin and Doxorubicin are cytostatic drugs.
+Streptozocin and doxorubicin are cytostatic drugs.

 Each course is 21 days.
-On days 1-5, you will be given an IV.
-After that, there is a break of 16 days, before a new course starts.
-During treatment, your blood tests and any side effects will be monitored
+Day 1, you get an IV.
+There is then a break of 20 days before a new course of treatment starts.
+During treatment, your blood tests and possible side effects will be monitored